AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 # Matrix-based Neural Network

 This chapter revises the implementation of our neural network.
-However, it uses matrices to compute the forward and backward propagation algorithm.
+In this revision, our network will use matrices to compute the forward and backward propagation algorithm.
 Overall, our matrix-based implementation is composed of two classes, `NMLayer` and `NMNetwork`.
+Since our most of the computation is delegated to the matrix library we defined in the previous chapter, our new version of the neural network is rather light in terms of amount of code.

 ## Defining a matrix-based layer
-A neural network is composed of matrices.
-We describe a layer as an instance of the class `NMLayer`, defined as such:
+A neural network is composed of layers.
+We describe a layer as an instance of the class `NMLayer`, defined as follows:

 ```Smalltalk
 Object subclass: #NMLayer